-If $c=0$ then we have an obvious singular point $x=y=0$.
-This singular point will be isolated for all values of the parameters $a,b$ excepting the case $a \pm b=0$.
-If $a\pm b=0$ then the curve $F=0$ becomes reducible.
-In any case if $c=0$ the genus of the curve \re{E_Bax} is less then 1 (i.e. 0 for generic case and $-1$ for exceptional case corresponding to a reducible curve).
-Thus in this case the curve is not elliptic and can parameterized by rational functions.
-Here the change $x \to \kappa /x, \: y \to \kappa /y$ gives us a form $F=x^2+y^2 + axy \pm1$.
+If $c=0$, then there is an obvious singular point $x=y=0$.
+This singular point will be isolated for all values of the parameters $a,b$, except for the case $a \pm b=0$.
+If $a\pm b=0$, then the curve $F=0$ becomes reducible.
+In any case, if $c=0$, then the genus of the curve \re{E_Bax} will be less then 1 (namely, it will equal 0 for the generic case and $-1$ for the exceptional case, which corresponds to a reducible curve).
+Thus, in this case the curve is not elliptic and can therefore be parameterized by means of rational functions.
+Here, the change $x \to \kappa /x, \: y \to \kappa /y$ leads to the form $F=x^2+y^2 + axy \pm1$.